crystalsand10/MGT_docs/source/installation.rst

 Additionally setting up the website on Apache.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just a local testing version of the website can be run using the django.
+Just a local testing version of the website can be run using django's testing server.
 However, if you want to permanently host your MGTdb website, we recommend using Apache.
-The instructions for which can be found at ( ... ).
+The instructions for which can be found at https://docs.djangoproject.com/en/2.1/howto/deployment/wsgi/modwsgi/.

 ===========================